-Further the messages with social media
+Help us further the messages with social media

-As a visual statement that you are standing against anti-Muslim discrimination, participants are encouraged to use their social media to promote the event and spread awareness about our fellow Muslim Americans on June 29 using the hashtag #FastWithDCMuslims.
+As a visual statement that you are standing against anti-Muslim discrimination, participants are encouraged to use their social media to promote the event and spread awareness about our fellow Muslim Americans on May 31 using the hashtag #FastWithDCMuslims.

-Mayor's Office on African Affairs
+Mayor's Office of Religious Affairs